DavidHe1127/Mr.He_HandBook/css/css.md

 `relative`
 * In the document flow
-* Relative to its previous element
+* Position relatively to its previous element

 See `css.html` for more examples.